 P.S: This might not apply to everyone but maybe it can help someone you know.

 On a more serious note, I understand why most men see equality as defiance against their nature.
 Men are raised to be providers, to be honoured and respected overtly, with reverence and grandeur.
-Most African men are raised to “receive” more than give-they are taught to expect a wife who gives them their all without question, who obeys them, cater to their every need, who is forgiving and whose strength is in how long she can put up with their “miscalculations” and will not accept anything less.
+Most African men are raised to “receive” more than give- they are taught to expect a wife who gives them their all without question, who obeys them, cater to their every need, who is forgiving and whose strength is in how long she can put up with their “miscalculations” and will not accept anything less.
 I disagree with this because you can see the abuse underlining these “qualities”.
 At the same time, most men have grown in this kind of backgrounds and some of them do not know any better.
 Whilst this is not an excuse to be a jerk and menacing person, I can understand to a degree how hard it is, to have to learn something new after having to master something opposite to it, since birth.
 It can be hard, patronising even but very much possible.
-It is almost the same as teaching me that I am inferior and not entitled to the best thing in life on this earth because I am black.
-You see, ridiculous, which is the same with equality; it is not about competing about which is the better sex but about us being equal in our differences.
+It is not about competing about which is the better sex but about us being equal in our differences.
 How women can be good at being engineers and men at being chefs, how women can be CEO’s and men can stay at home dads without shaming or being ashamed.

 3. DO BETTER

 It might be how you conduct with adults or people in general, using profanity and derogatory language.
-Come on now, do better, I can suggest a manual guide on How to do better-The Holy Bible.
+Come on now, do better, I can suggest a manual guide on How to do better- The Holy Bible or for light reading, Luvvie Ajayi’s I am Judging You.
 I use it too because I have days when I just want to blame my past for being sour.
 Do better by hanging around people who encourage you and see your worth, do better by choosing kindness over prestige on juvenile things.
 Be better by believing you are better, be better by knowing you are important and worth a lot more than your mistakes.
 Bringing me to my next point.

 4.HEY, YOU MATTER!

 I want him to understand that telling his friend he loves them is not gay nor is crying feminine but a mere human emotion and act.
-I believe all males should be their brothers keeper-be it brother by blood or in Christ.
+I believe all males should be their brothers keeper- be it brother by blood, hood, crime or in Christ.
 Which brings me to my last point.

 5. YOU AIN’T TRASH, IT’S JUST TRASHY BEHAVIOUR.

 I believe no one is born bad and can not become good.
 If you struggle with trashy behaviour, let those closest to you help you in prayer and accountability.
-Pray for your deliverance and for the Holy spirit t work o you daily.
+Pray, have someone to confide in and ask for the Holy spirit to work on you daily.
 Follow the examples of godly men in the Bible, David’s resilience in pursuing God’s heart but not his murderous traits; Solomon’s wisdom but not his trashy womanising shenanigans; Abraham’s faith but not his lack of trust in God’s timing but by all means, go all Jesus.